breatheco-de/exercise-multi-view-react-collaborative-website/README.md

 This is a collaborative project, the class will be separated in groups and each will create a piece of a multi-view website.

-### 🌱 How to start?
+## 🌱  How to start this project

-1. The project leader (or instructor) will create a new React FLUX project (React + React Router + Context API).
-2. Create a repository and upload the code.
+Do not clone this repository.

+1.The first step to start coding is cloning the [react.js boilerplate](https://github.com/4GeeksAcademy/react-hello) on your local computer or opening it using gitpod.

+a) If using Gitpod you can clone the boilerplate by [clicking here](https://gitpod.io#https://github.com/4GeeksAcademy/react-hello).

+b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/react-hello`.

+2. Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.

 3. Invite the other students as collaborators.

-4. All the students clone the repository.
+5. All the students clone the repository.
+6.
-5. Divide the project workload in pieces and each group start working on its piece, 2 or max 3 people per group.
+7. Divide the project workload in pieces and each group start working on its piece, 2 or max 3 people per group.
+8.
-6. Install the dependencies `$ npm install`
+9. Install the dependencies `$ npm install`
+10.
-7. Start the WebPack development server: `$ npm run start`
+11. Start the WebPack development server: `$ npm run start`
-8. Start coding!

 Done!